When Can We Answer Queries Using Result-Bounded Data Interfaces?

 In this paper, we study how and when we can use result-bounded methods to reformulate queries and obtain complete answers, formalizing in particular the intuition of Examples~\ref{ex:existencecheck} and~\ref{ex:fd}.
 We then show decidability and complexity results for the answerability problem.
 We focus on two common classes of integrity constraints on databases: \emph{inclusion dependencies} ($\incd$s), as in Example~\ref{ex:existencecheck}, and \emph{functional dependencies} (FDs), as in Example~\ref{ex:fd}.
 But we also show results for more expressive constraints: see Table~\ref{tab:results} for a summary.

 The first step of our study (Section~\ref{sec:reduce}) is to reduce the answerability problem to \emph{query containment under constraints}.
-Such a reduction is well-known in the context of reformulation of queries over views \cite{NSV}, and in answering queries with access methods without result bounds~\cite{thebook}.
-However, the nondeterminism of result-bounded methods means that we cannot apply these results directly.
+Such a reduction is well-known in the context of reformulating queries over views \cite{NSV}, and of answering queries with access methods without result bounds~\cite{thebook}.
+But the nondeterminism of result-bounded methods means that we cannot apply these results directly.
 We nevertheless show that this reduction technique can still be applied in the presence of result bounds.
-However, the resulting query containment problem involves complex cardinality constraints, so it does not immediately lead to decidability results.
+This reduction does not suffice to solve the problem, because the resulting query containment problem involves complex cardinality constraints, so it does not immediately lead to decidability results.